hacker112/git-features-demo/code/README.md

 # jasmocha
 Use jasmine matchers in mocha

-I can not spel corectly.
+I can not spell correctly.